MircoFernando/git-workshop-challenge/README.md

 # 🚀 Beginner Git & GitHub Workshop Challenge

 Welcome to the Git & GitHub Workshop!
-In this activity, you'll work in teams of 3 to collaborate on fixing intentionally broken code using a real Git branching, reviewing, and pull request workflow.
+In this activity, you'll work in teams to collaborate on fixing intentionally broken code using a real Git branching, reviewing, and pull request workflow.

 > **Note:** Remember, we are not focusing on the code here, but rather on the Git and GitHub practices!